code-at-40/drum-kit/README.md

 # Project Title

-Template to have an up and running project using HTML5 CSS3 JavaScript and SASS
+JavaScript 30 challenges | day #1 | Drum Kit

 ## Getting Started

-These instructions will get you a copy of the template.

-Remember to delete the existing README.md file and rename and update the README-template.md file.

-You need to have installed SASS in your local machine to be able to compile the scss file in css.
+If you want to edit this repo, you need to have installed SASS in your local machine to be able to compile the scss file in css.

-If you don't need to use SASS, delete the 'scss' folder and edit the 'style.css' file directly.

 ### Prerequisites